sksamuel/aedile/README.md

 Caffeine provides different approaches to eviction:

-* expireAfterAccess(duration): Expire entries after the specified duration has passed since the entry was last accessed by a read or a write.
+* expireAfterAccess(duration): Expire entries after the specified duration has passed since the entry was last accessed by a read or write.
 This could be desirable if the cached data is bound to a session and expires due to inactivity.

 * expireAfterWrite(duration): Expire entries after the specified duration has passed since the entry was created, or the most recent replacement of the value.
 This could be desirable if cached data grows stale after a certain amount of